dk731/cube-doc/docs/drawing-primitives/content.md

 # Content

-As graphics generation is very simillar to contructor assebmly where you have to build something complex and beautiful from very basic and simple parts current version of library supports following primitives:
+As graphics generation is very similar to constructor assembly, where you have to build something complex and beautiful from fundamental and simple parts current version of the library supports the following primitives:

 :::caution
-All primitives are almost equal in speed terms, but currently due to certain problems in shaders implementation library allows only **~2000** to be rendered at comparably normal speed.
+All primitives are almost equal in speed terms, but currently, specific problems in the shaders implementation library allow only **~2000** to be rendered at comparably average speed.
 :::

 - [Point](point-primitive)